 Signed Exact English involves using certain hand gestures to represent sounds and suffixes (like "-ing") and prefixes (like "re-").

-By learning as much as you can about ANSD and working closely with the medical team, you'll play an important role in helping your child manage the condition and learn to communicate.
+By learning as much as they can about communication techniques and working closely with the medical team, parents can play an important role in helping their kids manage ANSD and learn to communicate.

 Reviewed by: Thierry Morlet, PhD